pranit-sh/any-extractor/README.md

 ## Installation

 This is a Node.js module available through the npm registry.<br>
-Before installing, download and install Node.js.
-Node.js 20 or higher is required.
+To work with this package, Node.js 20 or higher is required.

 #### Package Manager